rieckpil/progmot/content/post/fighting-mental-health.md

 I was reading non-ficiton books about personal developemnt for ages.
 Watching talks of famous speakers like Jim Rohn, Jaes Brown, and Dieter Lange (German only content).

-While I knew that "The darkest hour is the hour before sunrise" or "we fail not because of the things but because of our expectations", ... in these particual days there weren't of any help.
+While I knew that "The darkest hour, is the hour before dawn" or "we fail not because of the things but because of our expectations", ... in these particual days there weren't of any help.

 What made a lot of fun, fell down like a house of cards.